 Every year in the United States, influenza kills thousands to tens of thousands of people.
-Probably the best example of exactly how devastating influenza can be was the influenza pandemic in 1918 — this worldwide outbreak killed 21 million people in a single influenza season.
+Probably the best example of how devastating influenza can be was the influenza pandemic in 1918 — this worldwide outbreak killed between 50 and 100 million people in a single influenza season.

 Commonly known as the flu, influenza is a virus that infects the trachea (windpipe) or bronchi (breathing tubes).
 Symptoms come on suddenly and include high fever, chills, severe muscle aches and headache.
 The onset of shaking chills is often so dramatic that many people will remember the exact hour that it started.
 The virus also causes runny nose and a cough that can last for weeks.